Jump to Navigation

 When dangerous vaccines cause serious illness or injury, those who suffered harm have a right to compensation for damages under the National Vaccine Injury Compensation Program (VICP).
 This program was created by the National Childhood Vaccine Injury Act of 1986.

-The attorneys at Koskoff Koskoff & Bieder, PC, are well versed in the specifics of the Vaccine Injury Compensation Program.
+The attorneys at Koskoff Koskoff & Bieder PC, are well versed in the specifics of the Vaccine Injury Compensation Program.
 Few law firms can match our experience in filing these claims or the results we have achieved for clients injured by dangerous vaccines.

 According to the U.S. Department of Health and Human Services, the VICP was established to ensure an adequate supply of vaccines, stabilize vaccine costs, and establish and maintain an accessible and efficient forum for individuals found to be injured by certain vaccines.
 The vaccines covered by the program include: